qwiglydee/otree-experiments/README.md

 - recording each iteration, elapsed time, puzzle, solution, given answer, correctness, and if the puzzle was skipped
 - custom export of all recorded data

-Puzzle types implemented or to be implemented:
+Puzzle types implemented:
-- captcha: classic distorted text
+- `captcha`: classic distorted text (configurable characters and length)
-- digits matrices: TODO
-- counts symbols: TODO
-- arithmetic: TODO
+- `matrices`: matrices of 0 and 1 (configurable symbols and size)
+- `symmatrices`: version of matrices with special symbols

 ## Development